qjener/Minesweeper/README.md

     -victory and game over are not well implemented -cant either export or import save files
     -menu is not working
-    -the textbox text size must be optimized
+    -something with the digits is wrong

 ## Compile and run: